manurathi1/manurathi1.github.io/_posts/2022/Dec/2022-12-01-DDLinearity.md

 Where $$R$$ is a return matrix $$R =[r_1, r_2, r_3,...r_\gamma]; \gamma$$ is all constituents  and $$v_1$$ is percentage of the deployed capital $$C$$ allowed to be in drawdown.

 Maximum drawdown is not Linear in terms of parameter $$W$$.
-It can be changed using auxiliary variable as follows:
+It can be changed using an auxiliary variable as follows:

 \begin{equation}
 \tag{4}